 What you could teach

-Find out what subjects are available to teach on our Training Programme across England right now, and how we match you up with one.
+What subjects are available to teach on our Training Programme across England right now, and how we match you up.

 Our trainees teach numerous curriculum areas in primary and secondary schools across England.
 We fill our vacancies as soon as we find candidates who meet our requirements.
 To improve your chances of getting a place teaching your chosen subject we recommend applying as soon as possible.

 The table below shows which curriculum areas are currently available nationally – bear in mind you may be asked to teach more than one in your school.
 Keep an eye on this page for the most up-to-date information.

 Places often fill at different rates across regions.
 That means subject availability can differ from the table below in certain locations.
 Find out what subjects are available in different regions.

 If you get a place on our Training Programme, we’ll match you to a subject.
 This will be based on the needs of our schools and your eligibility to teach it.
 You can rank your subject preferences in your application, but we’ll only take into account your preferences for subjects you’re eligible to teach.

-The need for teachers is particularly great in science, maths, computing and modern foreign languages, so if you are eligible to teach one of these subjects you will not be considered for primary.
+The need for teachers is particularly great in science, maths, computing and modern foreign languages, so if you are eligible to teach one of these subjects it is unlikely that you will be considered for other subjects.